-- ➤ Middle School students are eligible for a period of two years from the day they enter the 7th grade.
+- Middle School students are eligible for a period of two years from the day they enter the 7th grade.
 Additionally, the league requires that participants must not have reached the age of 15 prior to September 1st. - A student who has not been retained as a 7th or 8th grader is eligible for the fall and winter seasons (first semester).
-In order to be eligible for the spring season (second semester), a student must have passed the equivalent of 6 full year courses the first semester. - ➤ If a student is retained, he/she is not eligible for the fall and winter seasons (first semester) but may participate in the spring season (second semester) if he/she passes the equivalent of 6 full year courses in the first semester.
+In order to be eligible for the spring season (second semester), a student must have passed the equivalent of 6 full year courses the first semester. - If a student is retained, he/she is not eligible for the fall and winter seasons (first semester) but may participate in the spring season (second semester) if he/she passes the equivalent of 6 full year courses in the first semester.
 Students who are retained and spend 3 or more years as a middle school student (grades 7 & 8) are eligible for two years only. - Any student involved in interscholastic athletics who is suspended from school also forfeits his/her athletic eligibility for that season (or longer, depending on the infraction).
 However, he/she may request in writing a reinstatement hearing with the Athletic Director or his/her designee.
-The student's assistant principal will outline the process. - A student who does not participate in physical education class for the day may not participate in his/her after-school sport that day.
+The student's assistant principal will outline the process. - A student who does not participate in physical education class for the day may not participate in his/her after-school sport that day. - A student must be present by 10:10 am or not leave prior to 11:50 am to be eligible to participate in a special event, sport, or other extracurricular activity that day.
+Additionally, they must be present for at least four hours.